 As we introduce you to all the new content available on OAE Player, we wanted to give you a unique glimpse into the filming process.
-We asked some of the musicians and team involved to reveal what it was like behind the scenes…

 The films on our new digital platform, OAE Player, are so much more than just static concert recordings by a traditional orchestra.
 These films are specifically created for a new digital arts frontier.
-Our musicians have chosen the music, written their scripts and fully embraced the new opportunities available to them.
+Our musicians have chosen the music, written their scripts and fully embraced the latest opportunities available to them.

 OAE Projects Officer Sophie Adams

 ‘Working on films for OAE Player has been such an exciting new challenge.
-Never did I think I would find myself operating a camera, let alone tying toe tags on to violinists whilst they lay stretched out on an operating gurney!
+Never did I think I would find myself operating a camera, let alone tying toe tags onto violinists whilst they lay stretched out on an operating gurney!

 Each new venue and programme poses fresh creative possibilities.
-I love that point in the set up process where we are shuffling around camera tripods, tweaking and adjusting just to get that perfect angle.
-My favourite shots are those where we are able to capture the close ups of intricate finger work or subtle glances exchanged between the players, stuff that you might miss from the distance of an auditorium.
+I love that point in the set-up process where we are shuffling around camera tripods, tweaking and adjusting just to get that perfect angle.
+My favourite shots are those where we are able to capture the close-ups of intricate fingerwork or subtle glances exchanged between the players, stuff that you might miss from the distance of an auditorium.

 OAE Leader and violinist Kati Debretzeni on recording Telemann at Fitzrovia Chapel